 - Tesla Super Chargers, Boundary Country, BC

 - Sun Country Highway Charging Stations, (coming soon, sign up for updates) Boundary Country, BC

 - Plug In BC, search for towns near you

 - Charge Hub, zoom in or use the search function for charging stations near you.

 Stretch your legs and come explore our towns and trails while your car charges.
 Visit one of our local eateries and fuel up on local fare while your car is charging.
 Or stretch your legs and explore some of our great walking and hiking trails.

 Charge up at the Red Rock Garage on Hwy 33 in Beaverdell.
 While you’re waiting take a relaxing hike on the Trans Canada Trail.
 Access to the trail is visible from the main street, making it easy to commune with nature.
 From June to October there’s also the self-guided walking tour to the rainbow trout habitat.
 Choose from one, two or three trails.
 Give yourself an hour for all three.
 When you’re done grab a pizza or some ice cream at Marley’s Ice Cream and Pizza Parlour.

-You’ll get a charge out of Rags, Relics and Rutabagas when you charge up in Rock Creek.
-It’s the place with the laundry hanging outside on the line!
-The owner is an avid historian and she’ll have plenty of tales to tell.
+Get charged with inspiration at the Riverside Centre & Visitor Information while you charge up in Rock Creek.
+There’s an art gallery and shop featuring work by local artisans.
 If you are there in the Fall, make sure you take in the Boundary Fall Fair.
 In the summer there are music festivals to keep your toes tapping while your car is charging.